ronaldbosma/blog/content/blog/replace-placholders-in-string-with-bicep-function/index.md

 ```

 As you can see, I've created 3 functions:

 1. The `replacePlaceholders` function is the one you can call from your Bicep code.
-It takes the original string and a dictionary with placeholders and values.
+It takes the original string and a object with placeholders and values.
 The values have to be of type string as specified by `{ *: string }`.
 It converts the `placeholders` object into an array and calls `replacePlaceholderInternal`.
 1. The `replacePlaceholderInternal` function uses the `reduce` function to loop over the placeholders and call the `replacePlaceholder` function for each placeholder.
 1. The `replacePlaceholder` function replaces the placeholder with the actual value.
 I've made this a separate function, so you can call it directly if you want to replace a single placeholder.

 And here's a sample of how you can use the `replacePlaceholders` function in your Bicep code:

 ```bicep
 import { replacePlaceholders } from './replace-placeholders.bicep'